DXHeroes/knowledge-base-content/practices/continuous_delivery.md

 To implement Continuous Delivery, you need:

-- To deploy to production as early as possible.
+- To **deploy** to production as early as possible.
 Smaller batches of work are easier to troubleshoot.
-- To collaborate effectively with every team member.
+- To **collaborate** effectively with every team member.
+It is important that every team member practices Continuous Delivery to make it efficient.
-- Automate as much as possible.
+- **Automate** as much as possible.
 Once you start the deployment, there should not be a need for human intervention.
-- Your team to write automated tests for each new feature, improvement, or bug fix.
+- Your team to write **automated tests** for each new feature, improvement, or bug fix.
-- A Continuous Integration server that monitors your main repository and runs tests automatically.
+- A **Continuous Integration server** that monitors your main repository and runs tests automatically.
-- To merge changes as often as possible.
+- To **merge** changes as often as possible.
 At least once a day.
-- Continuous Integration and tests covering as much of your code as possible.
+- **Continuous Integration and tests** covering as much of your code as possible.

 ## Common Pitfalls of the Continuous Delivery

-When implementing Continuous Delivery, try to think of it as a way of working.
+When implementing Continuous Delivery, try to think of it as a **way of working**.
 Every team member has to participate.
 If one of the developers does not merge changes as often as the others, the product is not ready for the release and the concept collapses.

-Do not build Continuous Delivery on top of an unstable or non-existent Continuous Integration foundation.
+Do not build Continuous Delivery on top of an unstable or non-existent **Continuous Integration foundation**.
 Continuous Delivery is just a practice to extend Continuous Integration to the production environment.
 Without a solid foundation, Continuous Delivery cannot function.

 ## Resources for the Continuous Delivery